 The bed frame is likely to be wood, which can be climbed easily.
-Not only that, the bedsheets may be dropped to the floor, giving mice a ladder up.
+Not only that, but the bedsheets may also be dropped to the floor, giving mice a ladder up.

 The good news is, they are not likely to get into your bed, especially if they sense that you are there.
 Mice want to keep away from contact with humans because we are big and scary (at least, most of us are).